McLean Hospital 115 Mill Street Belmont, MA 02478

 This is a 16-week skills group for adolescents ages 12-14 (in middle school, 6th-8th grade) and their parents offered twice a year beginning in March and October.
 The group aims to treat adolescents who have difficulties managing their strong emotions and who, as a result, may engage in maladaptive behaviors.
 Adolescents and their parents learn dialectical behavior strategies covering four key areas, each designed to promote acceptance and change in people’s lives—mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
 The group alternates between multifamily—both children and parents meeting together with group leaders—and separate kid/parent groups to work on skills integration.
 The child’s participation (intake and group sessions) is covered by insurance and the Parent Group is self-pay.

-This is a 25-week skills group for adolescents ages 14-19 (in high school) and their parents.
-The group aims to treat adolescents who have particular difficulties managing their strong emotions and who, as a result, engage in self-destructive behaviors.
-This program will teach dialectical behavior strategies to adolescents and to their parents.
-These strategies cover five key areas, each designed to promote acceptance and change in people’s lives—mindfulness, distress tolerance, emotion regulation, interpersonal effectiveness, and middle path.
-Our program consists of the Adolescent Group, which is covered by most insurance providers, as well as a required self-pay Parent Group which runs concurrently with its respective teen group.
-This coed group offers rolling admission whenever openings are available.
+This is a 20-week skills group for adolescents ages 14-19 (in high school) and their parents.
+The program aims to treat adolescents who have particular difficulties managing their strong emotions and who, as a result, engage in self-destructive behaviors.
+The groups teach dialectical behavior strategies to adolescents and to their parents.
+These strategies include five key areas, each designed to promote acceptance and change in people’s lives—distress tolerance, emotion regulation, interpersonal effectiveness, mindfulness, and middle path.
+Our coed program consists of the Adolescent Group, which is covered by most insurance providers, as well as a required self-pay Parent Group, which runs concurrently with its respective teen group.
+Both the Monday and Wednesday sections offer rolling admission whenever openings are available and when the groups are between modules.

 This weekly group is for adolescents ages 14-19 (in high school) who have an interest in further incorporating DBT skills into their everyday lives.
 Participants must have a foundation in basic DBT skills prior to participation in this group and are asked to practice skills between group sessions.
 Participants will review skills as necessary while primarily focusing on increased understanding and use of skills in various areas of their lives, as well as working on the barriers that interfere with effective skills use.
 This group is not time limited (though continued participation will be reviewed periodically) and offers rolling admission whenever openings are available.